munichbughunter/SevenFacette/CONTRIBUTING.md

 #### Local development

-7Facette core and all other modules can be developed locally.
-For instructions on how to do this, see the following sections in the [7Facette Wiki Local Development](https://flight-manual.7Facette.io)
+7Facette core and web module can be developed locally.
+For instructions on how to do this, see the following sections in the [7Facette Wiki Local Development](https://github.com/p7s1-ctf/SevenFacette/wiki/Local-Development)

 ### Pull Requests